 - Toxic food – aside from things like chocolate and high-starch food, you should avoid houseplants that are toxic to your dog.
 If they nibbled on any houseplants, that’s a warning sign.
 Be sure to research a list of toxic houseplants for pets before buying one.

 - Dehydration – your dog needs to stay hydrated at all times.
-In many cases, dehydration may lead to an upset stomach, causing problems like constipation and nausea.
+In many cases, dehydration may lead to an upset stomach, causing problems like nausea and constipation in dogs.

 - Dietary modifications – any changes that you introduce to your dog’s diet can make them feel temporarily sick.
 New food should always be added gradually in order to prevent incidental cases of diarrhea and vomiting.